zama-ai/concrete-core/concrete-core/docs/backends/backend_fft.md

     let input_lwe = default_engine.encrypt_lwe_ciphertext(&lwe_sk, &input_plaintext, lwe_noise)?;
 }
 ```

 We will thus be encrypting the value 3 into a ciphertext represented with u64 integers.
-The message
-is encoded into the most significant bits of the u64 integer with a shift of 59 bits, to avoid
-having the message erased by the noise.
+The message is encoded into the most significant bits of the u64 integer with a shift of 59 bits to avoid having the message erased by the noise.

 We also generate the lookup table applied during the bootstrap.
-Here, the function encoded by the
-lookup table is a simple constant function that returns the value 8:
+Here, the function encoded by the lookup table is a simple constant function that returns the value 8:

 ```rust
 fn main(){
     // We encode and (trivially) encrypt the lut.